Jun-depo/capstone-kube-app-deployment/README.md

 ### stage('Rolling update docker image to Version-2')

 I used "kubectl set image" method for the rolling update.
 I tagged the docker image with $NEW_VERSION.
 As NEW_VERSION was set as "V2".
 It updated app to V2.
 It could be used to tag any version as long as a tagged version exist at dockerhub.
 One of good practices is to tagged docker image with first 6 or 8 letters of git commit.
 So, it is easier to associate each image to code base of a particular commit.
-The rolling update resulted the app version switched from version 1 to version 2 as shown in the pictures below.
+The rolling update resulted the app switched from version 1 to version 2 as shown in the pictures below.

 <img src="images/version2b.png" />